 Attributes of an electrician

-The list of an electrician attributes is endless, but if you were going to create an inventory of traits that no electrician can be without — attributes that would please most employees — it would have to include the following:
+The attributes of an electrician are endless, but if you were going to create an inventory of traits that no electrician can be without — attributes that would please most employees — it would have to include the following:

 Good communication and people skills